Intrinsic Interleaving Distance for Merge Trees: Background

 \end{proof}

-A valid matrix may be viewed as representing a function on the complete graph of $n$ vertices, with function value $M_{ii}$ on vertex $i$ and function value $M_{ij}$ on edge $ij$.
-Note that because $M$ is a valid matrix, any sublevel set of the resulting function is a simplicial complex as every edge has equal or higher function value than either of its vertices.
-Given a valid matrix, one may obtain a labeled merge tree and subsequently an ultra matrix in the following way.
+A valid matrix may be viewed as representing a function $f_M$ on a complete graph $K$ of $n$ vertices, with function value $M_{ii}$ defined on vertex $i$ and function value $M_{ij}$ defined on edge $(i, j)$.
+Note that because $M$ is a valid matrix, any sublevel set of the resulting function $f: K \to \Rspace$ satisfies the condition that every edge has equal or higher function value than either of its vertices.
+Given a valid matrix, one thus may obtain a labeled merge tree and subsequently an ultra matrix in the following way.